 Rats.
 You might get the shivers just thinking about these creatures.
+Certain conditions or items can attract rats to your home or business, making the thought of an infestation even more alarming.
 And thinking of having an infestation in your home or business might send you packing.

 Keep reading to find out the early signs of a rat infestation and how your friends at PURCOR can help with all your rodent removal needs.
 For immediate assistance with a growing rat issue, reach out to our rodent control specialists.

 First, food and water.
-Most rodents don’t have a stable source of food, so they are always on the lookout for a tasty treat or a few drops of water.
+Most rodents donโt have a stable source of food, so they are always on the lookout for a tasty treat or a few drops of water.
 Make sure you secure leftover food and sweep up crumbs.
-Rats will even eat pet food so seal up your cat or dog’s food tightly.
+Rats will even eat pet food so seal up your cat or dogโs food tightly.
+To effectively control rats, it is crucial to manage food and water sources by maintaining cleanliness and reducing access to these resources.

 Next, shelter.
 Piles of clutter make a perfectly safe and warm spot for rats to set up their shelter.
 Places like crowded crawlspaces, messy basements, or packed attics are ideal for rats to make nests away from predators but close to food and water.